What is LTE?

 Wi-Fi vs LTE

 Wi-Fi was created in 2000 by the Wi-Fi Alliance.
-It is a set of wireless local area network (LAN) protocols for short-distance connectivity.
+It is a set of wireless local (limited range) area network (LAN) protocols for short-distance connectivity.

 Access to the Internet is most commonly done via a wireless router.